-My mum’s version of a light fruitcake – with chopped chocolate or chocolate chips.
+My mum’s version of a light fruitcake.
 Kugelhopf is traditionally made with yeast; this cake isn’t.
 My mother was an accomplished baker of European desserts.
 She got this recipe from her friend Nussy (pronounced Nooshi) Kalmus.
 I’ve tweaked it a little bit by substituting sour cream for milk.
 A tip from my high school science teacher mum for measuring butter by volume – useful for an odd amount like ⅔ cup – that employs the “displacement method.”
 Pour 1 cup cold water into 2-cup measuring cup.
 Add butter until it measures 1⅔ cups.
 Discard water and voila!
 You’re welcome!

 ¾ cup granulated sugar